 It is well-known that one can connect stoquastic Hamiltonian to Markov chain~\cite{bravyi2006complexity}.
-However, in Def \ref{def:Hss} the $n$-qubit $k$-local Hamiltonian $H$ can be general and might not be stoquastic.
+However, in Definition \ref{def:Hss} the $n$-qubit $k$-local Hamiltonian $H$ can be general and might not be stoquastic.
 The fixed node quantum Monte Carlo method~\cite{ten1995proof} is a method that transforms any real-valued Hamiltonian to a stoquastic Hamiltonian.

 In this section, we give a brief review of the fixed node quantum Monte Carlo method, which will be used in our protocol later.
 For technical reasons, in this section, we do not directly consider $n$-qubit Hamiltonians.
-Instead we consider a set $S\subseteq \{0,1\}^n$, and consider a real-valued symmetric\footnote{Real-valued Hermitian matrix is real-valued symmetric matrix.} matrix $H\in \bR^{|S|\times |S|}$, a real-valued state $\ket{\phi}\in \bR^{|S|}$.
-The fixed node Hamiltonian $F^{H,\ket{\phi}}\in \bR^{|S|\times |S|}$ is defined as follows: For $x,y\in S$,
+Instead we consider \begin{itemize} \item A set $S\subseteq \{0,1\}^n$. \item A real-valued symmetric\footnote{Real-valued Hermitian matrix is real-valued symmetric matrix.} matrix $H\in \bR^{|S|\times |S|}$. \item A real-valued state $\ket{\phi}\in \bR^{|S|}$. \end{itemize} The fixed node Hamiltonian $F^{H,\ket{\phi}}\in \bR^{|S|\times |S|}$ is defined as follows: For $x,y\in S$,

 where